-The Dash is a tool to help you access and find applications and files on your computer quickly.
-If you are a Windows user, you'll find the Dash to be a more advanced Start Menu.
-If you are a Mac user, the Dash is similar to Launchpad in the dock.
-If you've used a previous version of Ubuntu or another GNOME Linux distribution, the Dash replaces the GNOME 2 menus.
-To explore the Dash, click on the top-most icon on the Launcher; the icon has the Ubuntu logo on it.
-After selecting the Dash icon, another window will appear with a search bar on the top as well as grouping of recently accessed applications, files, and downloads.
+The Dash helps you quickly finding applications and files on your computer.
+If you've used Windows in the past, you'll find the Dash to be similar to the Windows Start menu or the Start Screen in Windows 8.
+Mac users will find the Dash similar to Launchpad in the dock.
+If you've used a previous version of Ubuntu or another GNOME Linux distribution, the Dash serves as a replacement for the various GNOME 2 menus.
+To explore the Dash, click on the top-most icon on the Launcher; the icon contains the Ubuntu logo on it.
+After clicking the Dash icon, the desktop will be overlaid by a translucent window with a search bar on top as well as a grouping of recently accessed applications, files, and downloads.
+Ubuntu also includes results from popular web services.
 The search bar provides dynamic results as you enter your search terms.
-The eight lenses at the bottom are links to your Home lens, Applications lens, Wikipedia lens, Files and Folders lens, Social lens, Music lens, Photo lens, and Videos lens.
-Lenses act as specialized search categories in the Dash.
+The six lenses installed by default at the bottom are links to your Home lens (♠), Applications lens (♠), Files and Folders lens (♠), Music lens (♠), Photo lens (♠), and Videos lens (▶).